 Each of these statistics provide tangible evidence that these relationships and marketing channels are definitely worth investing in.

-None of these things are profitable for you long term, which is why the most effective digital marketing channels for growing your small business are going to add value, not demand it from your new and returning customers.
+The most effective digital marketing channels for growing your small business are going to add value, not demand it from your new and returning customers.